 We donate our time, resources and funds to those who are less fortunate than others.
-Our program, "Sharing on Wheels" caters to the lives of the homeless in little ways by providing them with toiletries, blankets, socks, tee-shirts, gloves, scarves, thermos bottles/containers and other personal hygiene items (i.e., soap, towels, toothbrush, and toothpaste).Donate a Bike
+Our program, "Sharing on Wheels" caters to the lives of the homeless in little ways by providing them with toiletries, blankets, socks, tee-shirts, gloves, scarves, thermos bottles/containers and other personal hygiene items (i.e., soap, towels, toothbrush, and toothpaste).Volunteer for this Event

 S.A.G.A.
 Empowerment Services Coalition, NFP (SAGAesc) is transitioning to support Healthy Choices Initiatives.
 This direction allows SAGAesc to advocate, educate and provide healthy choice awareness and resources in underserved communities.